kikilondon/kikilondon/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Chiara.</h1>
+<h4 align="left">As a passionate and skilled Java Full-Stack Developer, I am dedicated to creating high-quality web products that combine technical expertise with creative flair.
+With a solid foundation in Graphic Design, I bring a unique perspective to my development work, ensuring that the user experience is both visually appealing and functionally seamless.

-<h4 align="left">As junior web developer, I am focused on developing semantically correct, accessible, and responsive web products and improving my skills within the JavaScript ecosystem.
-I work with new frameworks and libraries, such as React & Node.js, to create data-driven, feature-rich applications.
+Having honed my skills in web development, I am now proficient in developing semantically correct, accessible, and responsive web applications.
+While I have a solid foundation in web development and the JavaScript ecosystem, I am continuously expanding my skills in React and Node.js.
+I possess a strong grasp of the fundamentals and always seek opportunities to deepen my expertise in these technologies

+Equipped with my recent certification as a Java Full-Stack Developer, I am excited to dive into Java-based projects and contribute my proficiency in both front-end and back-end development.
+My journey includes successful completion of an intensive Web Development Bootcamp funded by the DfE UK government, which has further fueled my motivation to excel in the world of web development.

-Given my MA in Graphic Design, I have a solid knowledge of graphic principles, so I am proficient with design tools like Adobe creative cloud and Figma, but also with basic UI principles and prototyping.
-I am always ready to learn and excited to contribute to innovative projects that serve a real purpose and make a difference in the world.
+With a keen eye for design and an understanding of basic UI principles, I am proficient in using design tools such as Adobe Creative Cloud and Figma to enhance the visual appeal of my applications.
+I thrive in dynamic and innovative environments, and I'm always eager to learn and collaborate on projects that make a real difference in the world.

-After working on several web projects, I shifted my focus to web development, investing time and energy.
-I recently concluded an intensive Web Development Bootcamp funded by the DfE of the UK Government.
-As a result, I am strongly motivated to succeed as a web developer.</h4>
+I look forward to connecting with like-minded professionals and exploring exciting opportunities to apply my Java development skills while pushing the boundaries of web development excellence.".</h4>
 <br>

-- 🔭 I’m currently working on **my portfolio.**
+- 🔭 I’m currently working on **implementing my projects.**

-- 🌱 I’m currently learning **React, PHP.**
+- 🌱 I’m currently learning **Python.**

 - 👯 I’m looking to collaborate on **website, app, prototype and web design projects.**